noonandavid/R-github/README.md

 Github Api Project

 I wrote my program to be used to analyse a teams preformance.
 For my selection i just picked a person from github and started the process with him but i intended it to be used for a workplace or project.
+I limited my selection to 100 people but if it was in a closed loop this would not be nessassary.
 To run the code you will need to install a few packages in r For the getting info file you will need the gh package For the visualise you will need the ggplot2, reshape2 and plotly packages